rfl-urbaniak/LegalProbabilismBNs/index.md

 ### Adding conditional probability tables (CPTs) to obtain BNs

-A quantitative BN (further on, simply BN) is a DAG with CPTs, and we say that it *represents* a probabilistic measure $\mathsf{P}$ quantitatively just in case they are compatible, and $\pr$ agrees with its assignment of CPTs.
+A quantitative BN (further on, simply BN) is a DAG with CPTs, and we say that it *represents* a probabilistic measure $\mathsf{P}$ quantitatively just in case they are compatible, and $\mathsf{P}$ agrees with its assignment of CPTs.

 Adding probabilities to the DAG we already have can be achieved easily using a bunch of wrappers we wrote for root nodes, and single- and double-parented nodes.
 First, load the script (in needs to be in your folder), then, remember that `E` stands for the child, and `H` for a parent.
+We assume states are binary, and so `S1` corresponds to a state occuring and `S2` to it failing to occur.
+So, for instance, if we have `h1Node = "S", h2Node = "SH"` then `probEifH1S1H2S1 = .6` means the probability of the child note (`E`) if the first hypothesis (`S`) is true (`S1`) and the second hypothesis (`SH`) is true as well (`S1`).

 ``` r
 source("cptCreate.R")